Notley says she'll step down from Alberta NDP helm to make way for fresh voices

 “I’m a bit of a polarizing figure in the province,” Notley replied.

-Notley, as premier, had been criticized from the right as an out of touch, spend-happy eco-extremist and from the left as a pipeline-loving fossil-fuel sellout.
+Notley, as premier, was criticized from the right as an out of touch, spend-happy eco-extremist, and from the left as a pipeline-loving fossil-fuel sellout.

 Asked if she felt like she got a raw deal when she won in 2015 only to be handed the keys to a government with no money, Notley said no.

-Because they were in power, she said, they were able reduce poverty, increase wages for those who needed it most, index payments for people with severe disablilites to inflation and spend to keep pace with population growth in schools and hospitals.
+Because the NDP was in power, she said, it was able to reduce poverty, increase wages for those who needed it most, index payments for people with severe disabilities to inflation, and spend to keep pace with population growth in schools and hospitals.

-“As much as we paid a price for it electorally (losing in 2019), I'm glad we were the ones that were there in the hard times,” said Notley.
+"As much as we paid a price for it electorally (in 2019), I'm glad we were the ones that were there in the hard times," said Notley.

 "It would have been a lot worse if it hadn't been us."